-For class you will need 1, 1⁄2 inch notebook (that has pockets) plus 20 sheets of paper, and a pencil.
-DO NOT HAVE LARGER THAN a 1 inch notebook as they get very heavy!
-We will start using this on Monday.
-Every Monday, be sure you have notebook paper and a pencil.
-You never need more than 20 sheets for the week.
-Failure to bring yours to class will result in a loss of 25 points.
-BRING IT EVERY DAY!
-It will hold your syllabus, class lecture notes, labs & video notes.
+Every Monday, be sure you have notebook paper and a pencil for the week.
+You will never need more than 20 sheets for the week.
+Failure to bring your science notebook/folder OR a pencil to class will result in a loss of 5 points each time.

+Your folder will hold your syllabus, class lecture notes, labs & video notes.
 It needs to be kept neat, and in order.
 When we are done with a unit, you will staple/paperclip the pages together and turn it in.
 This is what will be graded.
 I will collect ALL your work for each unit at one time.
 These dates are noted on your syllabus by "Notebook turn in dates".
-Please assemble your work to turn in, in the order of the cover sheet.
-Notebooks that have work out of order lose 50 points.
+Please assemble your work in the order of the cover sheet.
+Notebooks that have work out of order lose 25 points.

 I do not want to have to search for your completed assignments.